 The town itself is as picturesque as they come – the Teme racing through weirs at the bottom, hills all around, history around every corner and the feeling of a village where everyone knows each other.
 We went to hear a jazz trio at the Assembly Rooms in the evening.
 It’s a small venue with a varied programme of film, theatre, music and streamed performances from the National Theatre and others.

 We camped at Westbrook Park at Little Hereford near Ludlow.
 It’s an orchard on the banks of the Teme.
 Other campsites in the area are:

 Driving around this Shropshire area is so lovely, you can find yourself straying down country lanes and, suddenly, ending up in Herefordshire or the edge of Wales.
 Here are some of the fascinating places we discovered:

-- Hay-on-Wye is lovely – fantastic for canoeing, superb shops and TWO festivals in May.
+Fantastic for canoeing, superb shops and TWO festivals in May.
 Most people know about the Hay Festival (which used to be just literature and is now quite Radio 4-ish and sponsored by the Telegraph).
 Fewer people know about How the Light Gets In – a festival dedicated to philosophy, music, performance…and food, with a Cirque du Soleil-style circus and a vintage fairground right on the river.
-Unmissable (and you can camp within walking distance of everything)
+Unmissable (and you can camp within walking distance of everything).

 Camping in Somerset

 Next was a longer drive down the M5 with a lunch stop at Slimbridge Wetlands close to the Gloucester and Sharpness Canal in Gloucestershire.
 It was a fascinating place to explore and we enjoyed our wander along the canal too, passing boats with names like Stargazer and…Burt Lancaster!